Brexit costing £1,000 per household, says Bank of England official

 Mr Haskel also warned that high levels of inactivity in the labour market is a distinctly British problem amid the grim economic outlook.

-“We have a big increase in the number of people who are inactive – the fall in the number of people who are active in the labour market, which is quite a British thing,” he said.
+“We have a big increase in the number of people who are inactive – the fall in the number of people who are active in the labour market – which is quite a British thing,” he said.
 “Inactivity behaviour here looks very different to other countries.”

 It comes as the UK’s former chief Brexit negotiator has urged Rishi Sunak’s government to “fully and enthusiastically embrace the advantages of Brexit” as he warned of a secret establishment plot to undermine the agreement.